 3) The Third Front: Private Property and Democracy- Divergence from Colonial South America

-The Spanish who colonized the South started with the cheap gold and silver that was available in South America, initially plundering the Inca resources, and later establishing their own mines.
-The colony was managed by a tiny group of Spanish using indigenous labour, while the whole land was owned by the Spanish Crown.
+The Spanish who colonized the South started with the cheap gold and silver that was available in South America, initially plundering the Inca resources, and later establishing their mines.
+The colony was managed by a tiny group of Spanish using indigenous labor, while the whole land was owned by the Spanish Crown.
 In the North, mainly colonized by the British, however, the situation was quite different.
 According to Ferguson, North America didn’t have the ‘ready-made’ resources of the South.
-What were in plenty were enormous tracts of land.
+What was in plenty were enormous tracts of land.

-The British colonization of the America coincided with a scenario that would have incited a Malthusian population trap (after Thomas Malthus who stated that natural resources are limited to keep up with the population explosion, and that a breakpoint will develop in all closed communities) in the English isles.
+The British colonization of America coincided with a scenario that would have incited a Malthusian population trap (after Thomas Malthus who stated that natural resources are limited to keep up with the population explosion and that a breakpoint will develop in all closed communities) in the English isles.
 However, the Malthusian predictions didn’t happen, as there was ‘an exit option for those willing to risk a Trans-Altlantic voyage’ .

 Ferguson says that the concept of ‘rule of law’ developed- perhaps rather pragmatically –as a method to protect private land ownership.
 Ferguson seems to suggest that democracy developed and consolidated on this pragmatic goal, rather than on any high pedestal of ideas of liberty and freedom.

-Ferguson maintains that property speculators like George Washington ( the same Washington who is the one of the founder fathers of USA) could not stomach this.
-They saw the land occupied by Indian tribes as land of opportunity, which should never be forfeited.
+Ferguson maintains that property speculators like George Washington ( the same Washington who is one of the founder fathers of the USA) could not stomach this.
+They saw the land occupied by Indian tribes as a land of opportunity, which should never be forfeited.
 Subsequently, Washington himself benefitted from ‘forcible ejection of the Indian tribes south of Ohio river’ (to the tune of 45000 acres!).

 Although at the cost of Indian tribes, the North American colonization greatly benefited the poor and the desperate in the English Isles.
-Many indentured servants, who came to America to work in British property, were given land ownership after completion of the term of their service (as land was in plenty and unclaimed).
+Many indentured servants, who came to America to work in British property, were given land ownership after completion of the term of their service (as the land was in plenty and unclaimed).
 Thus, North America provided a certain route for the English poor for social mobility.
 Ferguson records that three fourth of all European migrants to British America during the colonial period were indentured servants.

 4) The Fourth Front: Consumerism as the operating principle of the economy- Divergence from the Soviet model